In This Article

 The models underneath every feature

-Every feature above runs on the same model family, and which model you're on changes feature quality more than most people expect.
-Claude Sonnet 5 (released June 30, 2026) is the fast default; Claude Opus 4.8 (May 28, 2026) is the deep-reasoning flagship that leads SWE-bench Pro at 69.2% and can slow down to reason step by step with extended thinking; Claude Haiku 4.5 handles high-volume, low-stakes work.
+Every one of the Claude AI features above runs on the same model family, and which model you're on changes feature quality more than most people expect.
+Claude Sonnet 5 (released June 30, 2026) is the fast default; Claude Opus 5 is the deep-reasoning flagship, succeeding Claude Opus 4.8 (May 28, 2026), which scored 69.2% on SWE-bench Pro; either can slow down to reason step by step with extended thinking, and Claude Haiku 4.5 handles high-volume, low-stakes work.

 A Cowork session on Opus drifts less over a long task; a quick Artifact iteration on Sonnet feels instant.
 The full decision framework — benchmarks, worked cost math, when escalating to Opus actually pays — is in Claude Sonnet vs Opus.